 The Rhins of Galloway is a short and very scenic drive from the Isle of Whithorn.
 Highlights of the Rhins have to be the Mull of Galloway with its lighthouse that you can climb, exhibition of lighthouse history, RSPB Scotland nature reserve and the Gallie Craig cliff-top restaurant.
 The Mull of Galloway is Scotland’s most Southerly Point and has magnificent views across Luce Bay and to the Isle of Whithorn, Isle of Man, Cumbria and Ireland.
 Logan Botanic Garden is Scotland’s most exotic garden and the warm air of the Gulf Stream allows tropical plants and shrubs to flourish.
 The village of Portpatrick is worth a visit whilst in the Rhins.
 The village has a very pretty harbour with boats trips and fishing charters available and Portpatrick Lifeboat is based here together with the RNLI shop and museum on the harbourside.
 There are gift shops, a general store and post office and many places to eat and drink from fine dining, pub food to fish and chips on the harbour.
 If you fancy a holiday in the Rhins of Galloway then take a look at our holiday cottage which is located just outside the village of Portpatrick.

-Contact us today to book your holiday at Number 7 Ninian’s Landing, there is so much to explore and to see and do here.
+Contact us today to book your holiday for 2 at Number 7 Ninian’s Landing, there is so much to explore and to see and do here.
 We have lots more useful information in the apartment to help you plan your activities whilst on holiday.
 Call or text Alison on 07824 770968 or you can for more information.